salseeg/to_the_moon/README.md

 weight of fuel: 212161 kg
 arguments: 75432, [[:launch, 9.807], [:land, 1.62], [:launch, 1.62], [:land, 3.711], [:launch, 3.711], [:land, 9.807]]
 ```
-P.S.
-It is very important   to create not just a working code but also maintainable and readable code, so take your time and show your best.